From Word to World: Evaluate and Mitigate Culture Bias in LLMs via Word Association Test: Abstract

 \section{Abstract}

-The human-centered word association test (WAT) serves as a cognitive proxy, revealing sociocultural variations through lexical-semantic patterns.
+The human-centered word association test (WAT) serves as a cognitive proxy, revealing sociocultural variations through culturally shared semantic expectations and implicit linguistic patterns shaped by lived experiences.
 We extend this test into an LLM-adaptive, free-relation task to assess the alignment of large language models (LLMs) with cross-cultural cognition.
-To mitigate the culture preference, we propose \textit{CultureSteer}, an innovative approach that integrates a culture-aware steering mechanism to guide semantic representations toward culturally specific spaces.
-Experiments show that current LLMs exhibit significant bias toward Western cultural (notably in American) schemas at the word association level.
-In contrast, our model substantially improves cross-cultural alignment, surpassing prompt-based methods in capturing diverse semantic associations.
+To address culture preference, we propose \textit{CultureSteer}, an innovative approach that moves beyond superficial cultural prompting by embedding cultural-specific semantic associations directly within the model’s internal representation space.
+Experiments show that current LLMs exhibit significant bias toward Western (notably American) schemas at the word association level.
+In contrast, our model substantially improves cross-cultural alignment, capturing diverse semantic associations.
 Further validation on culture-sensitive downstream tasks confirms its efficacy in fostering cognitive alignment across cultures.
-This work contributes a novel methodological paradigm for enhancing cultural awareness in LLMs, advancing the development of more inclusive language technologies.
+This work contributes a novel methodological paradigm for enhancing cultural awareness in LLMs, advancing the development of more inclusive language technologies.\footnote{Our code and resources are publicly available at \href{https://github.com/hlt-cuhksz/CultureSteer}{https://github.com/hlt-cuhksz/CultureSteer}.}